richsalz/messing-around/README.md

 This fork can be considered a supported version of [OpenSSL PR 8797](https://github.com/openssl/openssl/pull/8797).
 We will endeavor to track OpenSSL releases within a day or so, and there is an item below about how we'll follow their tagging.
-Once OpenSSL provides reasonable support for the two implementations above, we will gladly shut this project down.
+This fork will be maintained until OpenSSL officially provides reasonable support for QUIC implementations.

 On to the questions and answers.